dxc-technology/halstack-style-guide/guidelines/components/text-input/README.md

 #### Clearing content

+Clear actions allow user to remove the content of the text-input.

 ![Example of a text-input with a clear content action button](images/input_actions_clear.png)

 _Example of a text-input with a clear content action button_

 #### Show or hide content

+Text-inputs used for password typing should allow the user to show and hide the content.

 ![Example of a text-input with a show/hide password button](images/input_actions_password.png)